EnigmaEngine/EnigmaEngine.github.io/docs/design-philosophy.markdown

 The modding system provides a system of script hooks, FAR more powerful than Lua modcharts can be, with near-limitless potential to allow hooking into the game without recompiling it.
 Custom note types, custom menus, and more.

+* **Free, open source software**

+Enigma Engine is free, open source software, and should be available to anyone who wants to make a rhythm game mod or use it for their personal projects.
+In the spirit of open source, Enigma Engine is distributed under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html).

+[Contributions](https://github.com/EnigmaEngine/EnigmaEngine/pulls) and [bug reports](https://github.com/EnigmaEngine/EnigmaEngine/issues) are welcome, and we will to respond to them as quickly as possible.

 * **Accessible for users with special needs**

 Some users experience problems with flashing lights and colors and options should be available for them.
 Other users have special needs in terms of controls; while many use keyboard others use things like gamepads, guitar controllers, or special controllers built for rhythm games.
 Enigma should provide support for all of these.